sglyon/IndexedTables.jl/README.md

 On construction, `Table` takes ownership of the columns and sorts them in place (the original vectors are modified).

-## Importing data

-Importing data from column-based sources is straightforward.
-For example, csv files can be imported using CSV.jl with the following snippet:

-    Table(CSV.read(filename).columns...)

-Of course, this assumes the file already has the "data column" in the rightmost position.
-If not, the columns can be reordered first.

-## Indexing

-Most lookup and filtering operations on `Table` are done via indexing.
-Our `hitemps` array behaves like a 2-d array of integers, accepting two
-indices:

-    julia> hitemps["Boston", Date(2016,7,8)]
-    76

-If the given indices exactly match the element types of the index columns, then the result is a scalar.
-In other cases, a new `Table` is returned, giving data for all matching
-locations:

-    julia> hitemps["Boston", :]
-    ─────────────────────┬───
-    "Boston"  2016-07-06 │ 95
-    "Boston"  2016-07-07 │ 83
-    "Boston"  2016-07-08 │ 76

-Like other arrays, `Table` generates its data values when iterated.
-This allows the usual reduction functions (among others) in Base to work:

-    julia> maximum(hitemps["Boston", :])
-    95

 ## Permuting dimensions

 As with other multi-dimensional arrays, dimensions can be permuted to change